 Expected returns on equity investments reflect long-term rates of return experienced in the retrospective markets.

-The actual return on scheme assets in the year was a gain of £37.019m (a gain of £115.026m in 2009/2010).
+The actual return on scheme assets in the year was a gain of £11.134m (compared with a gain of £37.019m in 2010/2011).

 Scheme History